arshdeep4909/web-hosting/README.md

   big
 - visibility is visible by default, so we set the justify self to end and let a part of it be outside the screen

+Testimonial Block

+- everything enclosed within a section with a class of block
+- after heading we enclosed the image and quotes section within a div and then gave it a class of grid--1X2 and container (so it has a max-width).

+Footer

+-use the block the conatiner

+- using collapsibles that we previously built
+- using grid , to make the layout responsive
+- used order function to make the logo appear first on thr grid on dekstop
+- also used list to define list within the collapsibles